Gradient dynamics approach to reactive thin-film hydrodynamics: Applications to reactive thin-film hydrodynamics

 with the domain size $L$.
 For time-periodic states we use the time-averaged norm $1/T \int_0^T \vert\vert h\vert\vert_2\:\text{d}t$, where $T$ is the temporal period.
 We use the chemostat driving strength $\beta\mu$ as main control parameter and investigate how the drop behavior changes as the system is driven further away from thermodynamic equilibrium.
 Most results are obtained for a periodic domain of size $L=100$ and a drop volume of $V=\int_{-L/2}^{L/2}h\:\text{d}x\approx 816$, corresponding to small drops with a maximal height of about 20 times the adsorption layer height.
 In the bifurcation diagram we indicate different bifurcations using the specific symbols listed in Table~\ref{tab:bifurcations_convention}.

-Fig.~\ref{fig:drop_autocatalysis_bifdiag_betamu}a presents the resulting bifurcation diagram in dependence of the driving strength $\beta\mu$.
-Only a selected part of the rich bifurcation diagram is shown, namely, linearly stable resting, traveling and oscillating drop states and relevant sections of directly related unstable branches.
+Fig.~\ref{fig:drop_autocatalysis_bifdiag_betamu}a shows the resulting bifurcation diagram in dependence of the driving strength $\beta\mu$.
+Only a selected part of the rich \reviewchange{structure} is shown, namely, branches of linearly stable resting, traveling and oscillating drop states and relevant sections of directly related \reviewchange{branches of unstable states}.
 For clarity, we do not show less relevant branches of unstable states.
-Selected corresponding drop and surfactant profiles are given in Fig.~\ref{fig:bifdiag_solution_profiles}.
+Selected corresponding drop and concentration profiles are given in Fig.~\ref{fig:bifdiag_solution_profiles}.